pspiagicw/qemantra/docs/src/global.md

-# global
+# `global`

-`qemantra` can take some global options, these include configuration settings or verbosity settings:w
+`qemantra` can take some global options, these include configuration settings or verbosity settings

 Currenly options available are